by Tom Allen

 3. Payments Modernization

 Payment innovation has long been needed and is finally underway – a result of consumer desire and technological availability.
-In the U.S., the last significant improve in payments ecosystem was the introduction of ACH (automated clearing houses) in the 1970s.
+In the U.S., the last significant improvement in payments ecosystem was the introduction of ACH (automated clearing houses) in the 1970s.
 But establishing emerging systems into the mainstream is difficult.
-The headwinds of the 2008 financial crisis, fraud and cyber-attacks and regulation, run into the promise of advancing technology, millennial expectations and increasingly global interactions.
+The headwinds of the 2008 financial crisis, fraud and cyber-attacks, and regulation run into the promise of advancing technology, millennial expectations and increasingly global interactions.
 These converging pressures make standardizing new solutions a challenge.

 Alternative digital players are gaining traction and will likely result in growing partnership or acquisition activity in the space.
 In this new reality, incumbents should also prepare for the inevitability of open architecture, such as open APIs, and how this will evolve the partnering ecosystem.
 Other advancements, such as peer-to-peer (P2P) payments (Venmo or Square’s Cash app, for example) suggest payment option variety is here to stay.
 Deloitte also writes how some players are eliminating intermediaries altogether with a horizontal digital payment solution (e.g., Amazon Pay).